- Where and when does the club meet?

 Please bring a pen or pencil.
 If you have a SCRABBLE® board and tiles, bring those too!
 If not, just bring your best smile.
-The entry fee is $5 just to cover club costs.

 At the start of each club session a player selects one vowel and one consonant from a full bag of 100 tiles.
 The player scoring the highest bingo (a word that uses all seven tiles from one’s rack) that employs both chosen tiles wins the Bonus-Bingo prize.
 We also think of a theme for each club session and award a prize for the best word played related to that theme, as decided by the directors.

 SCRABBLE® clubs and tournaments have their own lexica.
 If you are in doubt over the validity of a word, you may challenge it.
 The two players will call a challenge and consult a computerized dictionary to receive a ruling.
 Players may not consult the lexicon during a game.
 For more information about the word lists, see the Lexica page, and to look up words and handle challenges, visit the Apps page.

 The club usually remains open as much as possible, but it is important that you check the News page for the latest information on cancellations, postponements and location changes.
 During summer, we may have more changes to adjust to more expected absences.